aloknsingh/systemml/system-ml/docs/algorithms-interpolation.md

 #### Summary
 Cubic Spline interpolation is similar to polynomial interpolation.
-The difference: instead of fitting all the data with the a single polynomial, we fit the data using the many polynomialm introducing a new polynomial between all ajacent data points; i.e., the number of polynomial required to interpolate a given discretized domain with N+1 grid points (knots).
+The difference: instead of fitting all the data with the a single polynomial, we fit the data using the many polynomial introducing a new polynomial between all adjacent data points; i.e., the number of polynomial required to interpolate a given discretized domain with N+1 grid points (knots).

 #### Practical usages
 Originally, spline was a term for elastic rules that were bent to pass through a number of predefined points ("knots").
 These were used to make technical drawings for shipbuilding and construction by hand.
 Now a days it is used in interpolation in adobe photoshop and rendering characters in scalable ways.
 From the big data perspective, it can be used to model the time series data.